 - Place a few drops of a flower essence such as Bach Rescue Remedy, or Australian Bush Flower Emergency Essence, under your tongue.

-- Listen to calming background music – natural sounds like recordings of the sea, bird songs, a babbling brook or waterfall are ideal.
+- Listen to calming music – classical music, or natural sounds like recordings of the sea, bird songs, a babbling brook or waterfall are ideal.

 - Watch a comedy – laughter is a great antidote to stress.